 Before exposure in the high humidity conditions, samples were soaked in water for two hours.
 All of the framing samples were periodically sprayed with water at approximately two weekly intervals to maintain the moisture content of the timber at a level suitable for decay to develop and progress.
+Samples were assessed and reported after twelve months exposure, and the trial was continued for a further twelve months.

-After 12 months of exposure:
+After twenty-four months of exposure:

-- Extensive decay had developed on many of the untreated Poplar samples.
-Decay had not developed on the boron-treated poplar. - The untreated radiata pine from Northland and Central North Island had extensive decay.
-No decay was found on the boron-treated radiata pine. - The boron analysis results showed that the treated samples as received had on average twice the required retention of boron in NZS3640:2003 specification.
+- Most of the untreated Poplar samples had failed due to decay. - Decay had not developed on the boron-treated Poplar. - The untreated radiata pine from Northland and Central North Island had failed due to decay or had severe decay. - No decay was found on the boron-treated radiata pine.